haguezoum/Messa-Pong/core/game/README.md

    - All state changes are broadcast to maintain consistency

 This pause system ensures fair gameplay by preventing unexpected interruptions while still allowing for necessary breaks.
 The auto-resume feature prevents games from being indefinitely paused.

+## Contributors

+This Pong game implementation was created as part of the ft_transcendence project.